Pierre-Lannoy/wp-apcu-manager/readme.txt

 = Privacy =

 This plugin, as any piece of software, is neither compliant nor non-compliant with privacy laws and regulations.
-It is your responsibility to use it - by activating the corresponding options or services - with respect for the personal data of your users and applicable laws.
+It is your responsibility to use it with respect for the personal data of your users and applicable laws.

 This plugin doesn't set any cookie in the user's browser.